 Co-design workshop participant (with lived experience)

-Paper Giant acknowledges the Wurundjeri and Boonwurrung people of the Kulin nation, and the Ngunnawal people as the Traditional Owners of the lands on which our offices are located, and the Traditional Owners of Country on which we meet and work throughout Australia.
-We recognise that sovereignty over the land has never been ceded, and pay our respects to Elders past, present and emerging.
+We acknowledge the Traditional Owners of Country on which we meet and work throughout Australia.
+We recognise that sovereignty over the land has never been ceded, and pay our respects to Elders past and present.